ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 # ---------------------------------------------------------------------------- #
-#                                RunPod Handler                                #
+#                                Runpod Handler                                #
 # ---------------------------------------------------------------------------- #
 def handler(event):
     """
-    This is the handler function that will be called by RunPod serverless.
+    This is the handler function that will be called by Runpod serverless.
     """
     return process_input(event['input'])